Moesif/moesif-rack/README.md

 Moesif Middleware for Ruby on Rails and Rack
 ======================

-This is a middleware that ingests data for APIs built on Ruby on Rails and Rack.
+Middleware that logs APIs built on Ruby on Rails and Rack.

 [Source Code on GitHub](https://github.com/moesif/moesif-rack)